tailscale/terms-and-conditions/terms/index.md

 5. *Exception \- Litigation of Intellectual Property and Small Claims Court Claims.* Notwithstanding the parties' decision to resolve all disputes through arbitration, either party may bring an action in state or federal court to protect its intellectual property rights (but not privacy or publicity rights).
 Either party may also elect to have disputes or claims resolved in a small claims court that are within the scope of that court’s jurisdiction.
 Either party may also seek a declaratory judgment or other equitable relief in a court of competent jurisdiction regarding whether a party’s claims are time-barred or may be brought in small claims court in your state and county of residence.
 Seeking such relief shall not waive a party’s right to arbitration under the Agreement.

-6. *30-Day Right to Opt Out.* You have the right to opt-out and not be bound by the arbitration and class action waiver provisions set forth above by sending written notice of your decision to opt-out to the Tailscale Legal team at legal@tailscale.com.
+6. *30-Day Right to Opt Out.* You have the right to opt-out and not be bound by the arbitration and class action waiver provisions set forth above by sending written notice of your decision to opt-out to the address provided for notices below.
 The notice must be sent within 30 days of the effective date of the Agreement, otherwise you shall be bound to arbitrate disputes in accordance with the terms of those paragraphs.
 If you opt-out of these arbitration provisions, Tailscale also will not be bound by them.

 7. *Changes to this Schedule.* Tailscale will provide 30 days’ notice of any changes to this Schedule B. Changes will become effective on the 30th day.
 If you continue to use our websites or the Services after the 30th day, you agree that any unfiled claims of which Tailscale does not have actual notice are subject to the revised clause.